siondawson/milestone-project-3/readme.md

 ### As a first time user, I want:

-    1. To be able to easily understand the purpose of the site
+    1. To be able to easily understand the purpose of the site.
+    2. To easily navigate the website.
-    2. To be able to view events that have allready been added by other users
+    3. To be able to view events that have allready been added by other users
+    4. To learn more details of each event.
-    3. To be able to create an account and list my own event
+    5. To be able to create an acccount.
+    6. To list my own event
-    4. To be able to edit or delete the events I create
+    7. To be able to edit or delete the events I create

 ### As a returning user, I want: